 Install with Docker Compose¶

 We currently do not support Docker environments in productive use.
-If you run Zammad on docker, it is fine.
-But we just support the application!
+It’s no problem if you run Zammad on docker, however, support is only provided for Zammad as application!

 Docker Compose environments require deeper system know how.
 If you’re not too familiar with Docker and the way it works, you may want to stick with the package installation instead.